Dank-o/UK-University-Research-Performance-PowerBI/README.md

 #### **_Data Filtering and Comparisons_**

-I incorporated filters for staff numbers and comprehensiveness (range of disciplines) to ensure meaningful comparisons.
+I incorporated user-controlled filters in the dashboard for staff numbers and comprehensiveness (range of disciplines) to ensure meaningful comparisons.
 This deals with a number of issues plaguing other systems.
 For example:

-- Comparing the overall scores of the London Business School (specialised) to Anglia Ruskin University (comprehensive) would be misleading despite their close staff numbers.
+- Comparing the overall institutional scores of the London Business School (specialised) to Anglia Ruskin University (comprehensive) would be misleading despite their close staff numbers.
 - Offering and excelling in Business and Management Studies alone places the London Business School as the top institution overall.
 This is unsurprising; institutions that offer a single discipline are compared against others that offer up to 30 disciplines.
 (This is likely what motivated the research power metric mentioned previously.)

 #### **_Presentation Choices_**